 Custodial credit risk is the risk that in the event of a bank failure, the Recreation Commission's deposits may not be returned to it.
 State statutes require the Recreation Commission's deposits in financial institutions to be entirely covered by federal depository insurance or by collateral held under a joint custody receipt issued by a bank within the State of Kansas, the Federal Reserve Bank of Kansas City, or the Federal Home Loan Bank of Topeka, except during designated "peak periods" when required coverage is 50%.
 The Recreation Commission does not use "peak periods".
-All deposits were legally secured at December 31, 2019.
+All deposits were legally secured at December 31, 2021.

-At December 31, 2019, the Recreation Commission's carrying amount of deposits was \$75,739 and the bank balance was \$88,314.
+At December 31, 2021, the Recreation Commission's carrying amount of deposits was \$219,942 and the bank balance was \$263,015.
 The bank balance was held by one bank resulting in a concentration of credit risk.
-The bank balance was covered by federal depository insurance.
+Of the bank balance, \$250,000 was covered by federal depository insurance and \$13,015 was collateralized with securities held by the pledging financial institutions' agents in the Commission's name.